 In general, you should try to keep all your teeth for as long as possible.
 Even so, you may find yourself in a situation when tooth removal is the best way to maintain your oral health in the long run.
-By getting a tooth extraction, you could:
+By getting a tooth removal in Sand Springs, you could:

 - Stop pain and get rid of an infection